 Private Investigator Salary Information for Tennessee*

-According to the Bureau of Labor Statistics (BLS), PIs in Tennessee earned an annual average salary of $58,810 as of May 2020– that’s about $5,000 more than the state median average.
-And once you’ve earned equal parts respect and success, you’ll be among the top 10% here who earn $101,970 or more.
+According to the Bureau of Labor Statistics (BLS), PIs in Tennessee earn an annual average salary of $54,400 as of May 2023.
+And once you’ve earned equal parts respect and success, you’ll be among the top 10% here who earn a salary that starts at $96,000.

 To earn a PI license in Tennessee, you’ll need to be at least 21 years old, pass an exam, and either be affiliated with a licensed private investigator firm in the state or be prepared to license your own